8n8/diaryvpn/README.md

 DiaryVPN is a tiny web app for keeping a diary.
 It is intended to be run over Tailscale, see https://tailscale.com.

-Run the server on a computer that is on most of the time, and then access the web app from all your other devices.
+Run the server on a computer that is on most of the time, and then access the web app from all your other devices over your Tailscale network.

 # Install and run